ptcesq/10Weeks/README.md

 The challenge is to model all of the dataset within a given period, e.g. 10 datasets in 10 days, weeks, months or years.
 If you choose days you probably have too much free time on your hands; if you choose weeks you have a day job and modeling is a passion; if you choose months you probably have a job kids and not enough time to spare; if you choose years, well your just a slacker (just like me).

-Good Luck and feel free to submit you take on the project.
+Good Luck and feel free to submit your take on the project.
 I would welcome scripts, markdown files or just plain old graphs.